-ARTICLE 11 PROBATIONARY PERIOD
+ARTICLE 9 PROBATIONARY PERIOD

 Section 1.
 Every newly hired employee will be required to successfully complete a probationary period.
-The probationary period for all new employees shall begin on the first day for which the employee receives compensation and shall continue for a period of ninety (90) days; however, this period may be extended for an additional ninety (90) days by mutual agreement of parties.
-Probationary employees may be terminated without recourse to the grievance procedure or to civil service appeal during the probationary period.
+The probationary period for all new employees shall begin on the first day for which the employee receives compensation and shall continue for a period of ninety (90) calendar days; however, this may be extended for an additional ninety (90) days by mutual agreement of the parties.
+New hires and transfers shall have no seniority during probationary periods; however, upon completion of the probationary period, seniority shall start from the date of hire.
+Probationary employees may be terminated without recourse to the grievance procedure during the probationary period.